juacmola/rc-2324/README.md

 - [juacmola](https://github.com/juacmola)
 - [Effect3](https://github.com/Effect3)

-This is part of one of the courses of the Degree of Computer Science of the [Universidad de Murcia](https://www.um.es/web/estudios/grados/informatica) - (Universidad de Murcia).
+This is part of one of the courses of the Degree of Computer Science at [Universidad de Murcia](https://www.um.es/web/estudios/grados/informatica) - (Universidad de Murcia).

 [Back to contents](#contents)